gweinbach/covideo/README.md

 ### Description

-A hands-on lab for me to learn Scala 3/Dotties.
+A hands-on lab to learn Scala 3/Dotty new features.